dotnet/AspNetCore.Docs/aspnetcore/6.0/blazor/components/event-handling.md

 > * The loop variable `i` is assigned to `buttonNumber`.
 > * `buttonNumber` is used in the lambda expression.

-> [!NOTE]
-> Use of the approach in this section can lead to poor performance with many rendered components.
+Use of the approach in this section can lead to poor performance with many rendered components.
 For more information, see [Blazor Binary message size send from server to client increases (dotnet/aspnetcore #17886)](https://github.com/dotnet/aspnetcore/issues/17886).

 ## EventCallback